Claudine Gay Announces Racial-Justice Initiatives

 “This moment offers a profound opportunity for institutional change that should not and cannot be squandered,” Gay wrote in an email to the campus community.
 “It is up to us to ensure that the pain expressed, problems identified, and solutions suggested set us on a path for long-term change.”

 On the academic side, Gay announced a reactivation of the “cluster hire” in ethnicity, indigeneity, and migration that originally launched in October 2019—part of FAS’s response to intense student interest in, and pressure for, teaching and learning in ethnic studies.
-The goal, she said, it to make four new faculty appointments in the area.
+The goal, she said, is to make four new faculty appointments in the area.
 The commitment stands out, given the decision, announced last April, to suspend searches wherever possible, “with only a small number near completion allowed to continue, and new searches…not authorized.”
 In cases of intense academic or curricular need, a small number of searches may be proceeding, but this exception to FAS’s self-imposed constraints in response to the pandemic and its financial consequences is out of the ordinary.

 Gay also announced the establishment of the Harvard College visiting professorship in ethnicity, indigeneity, and migration, a new program meant to “recruit leading scholars of race and ethnicity to spend a year at Harvard engaged in teaching our undergraduates.”
 It will start in the 2021-2022 academic year, with FAS appointing two new scholars each year.
 Gay added that the Inequality in America postdoctoral fellowship program will be expanded from two fellows to four.